fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 ### Overview of the module

-Thirty two bit hash functions are primarily useful for generating hash codes for hash tables.
+Thirty two bit hash functions are primarily useful for generating hash codes and hash indices for hash tables.
-Checksums generally benefit from having a larger number of bits.
+They tend to be less useful for generating checksums, which generally benefit from having a larger number of bits.
 The `stdlib_32_bit_hash_codes` module defines five public overloaded 32 bit hash code functions, `FNV_1`, `FNV-1A`, `NMHASH32`, `NMHASH32x`
 and `WATER_HASH`, two scalar hash functions, `FIBONACCI_HASH` and